As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 They also offer a regional pass in case you’re thinking about traveling specifically in one area.

 This could save you more money than the nationwide JR pass and end up being far more convenient.

 If you want to make the most of your trip to Japan, you’ll stand the best chance by learning about the Japanese culture before your trip.

-I’m not going to tell you what you should or shouldn’t learn because that depends on what you’re looking on getting out of your trip in the first place.
+I’m not going to tell you what you should or shouldn’t learn because that depends on what you’re looking at getting out of your trip in the first place.